Inferring large graphs using l1-penalized likelihood: Abstract

 \section{Abstract}

 We address the issue of recovering the structure of large sparse directed acyclic graphs from noisy observations of the system.
 We propose a novel procedure based on a specific formulation of the $\ell_1$-norm regularized maximum likelihood, which decomposes the graph estimation into two optimization sub-problems: topological structure and node order learning.
-We provide oracle inequalities for the graph estimator, as well as an algorithm to solve the induced optimization problem, in the form of a convex program embedded in a genetic algorithm.
+We provide convergence inequalities for the graph estimator, as well as an algorithm to solve the induced optimization problem, in the form of a convex program embedded in a genetic algorithm.
 We apply our method to various data sets (including data from the DREAM4 challenge) and show that it compares favorably to state-of-the-art methods.
+This algorithm is available on CRAN as the \textsf{R}\/ package \texttt{GADAG}.

 {\it Keywords:} Directed Acyclic Graphs \and Lasso \and Convex program \and Optimization